wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/data-model-serialization/README.md

 ## Tests

 This library comes with a set up PHPUnit tests that cover all non-trivial code.
 You can run these tests using the PHPUnit configuration file found in the root directory.

-The tests can also be run via TravisCI, as a TravisCI configuration file is also provided in the root directory.
+    phpunit

+By default the slow tests are not run.
+You can run them with

+    phpunit --group slow

 ## Authors